Life in Mauritius

 The lifestyle here is similar to South Africa: plenty of space, good weather and an outdoor lifestyle.
 It just all happens at a slower pace, so people are more relaxed.
 Cold weather really doesn’t appeal to me and Grand Baie in the north has a great climate – a mild winter and only two really hot months (January and February).

 Mauritius is a multicultural but very peaceful place.
 The lifestyle here is well suited to family life and retirees looking for an alternative to city life.
 For a tropical island, it has a good infrastructure and offers all the conveniences and comforts necessary.
-Image title
+Water sports.

 Mauritius is a fantastic place to enjoy the outdoors in a relaxed environment with a tropical climate ensuring a vastly outdoor lifestyle.